Birne94/Coffee-in-the-Cloud/docs/technology/angular.md

 # AngularJs

-In the Coffee in the Cloud-Application we use angularjs for our frontend and user interface.
-AnuglarJs is a javascript framework that allows the creation of MVC (Model-View-Controller) based web applications.
-Because of this the code will stay properly divided into three core parts that are described below.
+In the Coffee in the Cloud-Application we use AnuglarJs for our frontend and user interface.
+AnuglarJs is a Javascript framework that allows the creation of MVC (Model-View-Controller) based web applications.
+Because of this the code will stay properly divided into the three core parts that are described below.

 ![mvc architecture](../images/mvc.png "mvc architecture")